-The Private Health Insurance Ombudsman (PHIO) will be given more power throughout 2019, allowing them to conduct more-thorough investigations to solve more consumer complaints.
-Changes will allow the ombudsman to conduct inspections, audits and have full access to insures records and supplementary records such as phone calls, emails and letters.
+The Private Health Insurance Ombudsman (PHIO) was given more power throughout 2019, allowing them to conduct more-thorough investigations to solve more consumer complaints.
+Changes will allow the ombudsman to conduct inspections, audits and have full access to insurer's records and supplementary records such as phone calls, emails and letters.
 The ombudsman will receive additional staff to increase their capacity to investigate complaints.

 One final note to our members